 The History of The Lanesborough

-James Lane, second and last Viscount Lanesborough, built Lanesborough House in 1719.
+The story begins in 1719, when James Lane, second and last Viscount Lanesborough, built Lanesborough House, an elegant country mansion facing Hyde Park, a place for the well-heeled London society to see and be seen.
 By 1825, the house was in a poor state.
-At this time, respected architect William Wilkins, best known for his designs of famous buildings such as the National Gallery, was commissioned to redesign the building.
-Wilkins employed classical Greek revival styles, both of which were hallmarks of the Regency period.
-In 1859 the third floor was added.
+At this time, respected architect William Wilkins, best known for his designs of famous buildings including the National Gallery, was commissioned to redesign the building.
+Wilkins employed classical Greek revival styles, which were hallmarks of the Regency period.
+In 1859 a third floor was added.

-In an unprecedented co-operative effort the architects, designers, and a group of world-class artisans worked closely with esteemed historical preservation organisations including the Royal Fine Arts Commission, the Georgian Society, the Victorian Society and English Heritage.
-Some of Wilkins’ most important original architectural elements are still intact.
+In an unprecedented co-operative effort, architects, designers, and a group of world-class artisans worked hand-in-hand with esteemed historical preservation organisations including the Royal Fine Arts Commission, the Georgian Society, the Victorian Society and English Heritage.
+Some of Wilkins’ most important original architectural elements are still intact to this day.
 These include the entrance foyer, the first floor gallery, the main corridors, and graceful stairways.

 Nearly 150 years later, in 1980, Knightsbridge had changed from being little more than a suburban village, and now sparkled as London’s most exclusive residential and shopping district.
-In 1988, planning permission was secured to turn the property into a hotel.
+In 1988, planning permission was secured to convert the landmark building into a luxury hotel.

 Barbara Walters, Madonna, Joan Collins, George Bush Sr, Bianca Jagger, Cher, Arnold Schwarzenegger, Sylvester Stallone, Johnny Depp, Michael Bolton, Mariah Carey and Pamela Anderson were amongst the many celebrities and dignitaries who stayed at The Lanesborough during its earliest days.
 Stanley Kubric used The Royal Suite to shoot Tom Cruise and Nicole Kidman in ‘Eyes Wide Shut’.
 Stevie Wonder has played on The Library Bar’s piano, all of which aided The Lanesborough to establish a reputation as a ‘home away from home’.